I-Am-Crumbles/I-Am-Crumbles.github.io/_posts/2023-02-12-HTB-Photobomb.md

 `find source_images -type f -name '*.jpg" -exec chown root:root {} \;`

-With `SETENV` specified in the `sudo -l` command I can set a custom `PATH` variable that references a `find` command created by me when the script trys to run `find` without an absolute path in it's last line.
+With `SETENV` specified in the `sudo -l` command I can set a custom `PATH` variable that references a `find` command created by me when the script tries to run `find` without an absolute path in it's last line.

 The following command creates a file called *find* in the */tmp* directory but instead of functioning like *find* it will instead generate me a shell with root privileges.